delaschwein/diplobench/README.md

 # DiplomacyBench

 This is an **in-progress** repository for assessing large language models' ability to play **full press Diplomacy** (i.e., with open negotiations and alliances) against other AI agents.
-The goal is to explore how LLMs reason, negotiate, ally, and betray in a highly strategic environment—**no pre-existing specialized training** for Diplomacy, just plain LLM reasoning.
+The goal is to explore how LLMs reason, negotiate, ally, and betray in a highly strategic competitive game.

 So far, this is not fully implemented as a benchmark, but as a framework for LLMs to play a standard full press game of Diplomacy.
 As of now, 8 LLMs can play against each other, with reporting on the performance of the test model.

+It's not really economical to use as a benchmark since each round takes a lot of API calls, and quite a few iterations would be needed to stabilise the scores.
+So for now this will simply be a testbed for experimenting with LLMs playing diplomacy.

 > **Why is this interesting?**
 > Diplomacy is a classic game of negotiation and balance of power that poses unique challenges in both strategy and communication.
 It's an interesting test-bed for game theory and complex decision making.